 Check out more places to stay in Pucón, here!

 - Trawen: This restaurant has a great selection of food and drinks with in house wifi.
 They have delicious homestyle breakfasts and great seafood dishes

 - Mamma’s Y Tapas: Great place to go out for the night.
 They have comfortable seating and with a wide selection of food and drinks.
 There is a club at the back with good music.

-Pucón is just a 9 hour bus ride from Santiago.
+Pucón is just a 9-hour bus ride from Santiago.
 Buses head south towards Puerto Montt and east into Argentina.
 Tur Bus, Pullman Bus and Busses JAC have frequent departures to destinations in Chile.
 Busses San Martin and Igi Llaima have services to San Martin de Los Andes Argentina.
-Closest airport is located in Puerto Montt
+The closest airport is located in Puerto Montt.

 Where to go next?

-Santiago: Hop on a bus to Santiago, Chile’s busting capital.
+Santiago: Hop on a bus to Santiago, Chile’s bustling capital.
 There are hourly departures including overnight services.

 San Martin de Los Andes: Located along the shores of Lago Lacar, is a smaller and quieter version of Bariloche.
 It is worth a quick stop on the way to and from Bariloche.